-All our training programs are exclusive to our members and therefore an active membership is required to attend day school and group classes.
-Group class and day school passes are bought in addition to your membership.
+All of our training programs are exclusive to our members and therefore an active membership is required to attend day school and group classes.
+Group class and day school passes are purchased in addition to your membership.

 What is the benefit of the membership?